Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Selling a book is something that most authors struggle with.
 (For a primer on the topic, check out this guide.)
 So it’s no surprise that there are people who will offer to solve your marketing problems for a low, low fee.
 Let’s dig into some of the miraculous “marketing solutions” that authors are often sold:

 Press Releases.
-Whenever a company has a big new “story” to push, they will put out a press release and publish it on sites on which the media can pick it up.
-Scam companies will sell you on the idea that the New York Times, Good Morning America, and Newsweek can pick up on your story — but the chances of that actually happening are very slim.
+Whenever a company has a big new “story” to promote, it will issue a press release and publish it on sites where the media can pick it up.
+Scam companies will sell you on the idea that the New York Times, Good Morning America, and Newsweek can pick up on your story, but the chances of that actually happening are very slim.

 Book Fairs.
 Every year, the publishing world flock to a handful of book fairs where the rights to publish new titles are snapped up.
 The big ones are in London and Frankfurt (and Bologna for children’s books), and almost anyone can book a table at these events.
 Predatory companies will offer to display your book at one of these fairs for a fee.
 More often than not, yours will be one of the countless books on a table in some unseen corner of the convention floor.